Fill out individual tax forms

 Tips for individual tax forms

-Filing Form 4868 gives you six extra months to submit your paperwork, but it does not grant extra time to pay taxes owed.
-You should still estimate your tax liability and pay by the original April deadline to avoid interest and late-payment penalties.
+If you use Form 4868 to request an automatic extension, keep in mind that this only applies to the paperwork, not the payment.
+You must still estimate your total tax liability and pay any amount due by the original April deadline to avoid accruing interest and late-payment penalties.

 Frequently Asked Questions

-Yes, AI tools like Instafill.ai can fill out individual tax forms in under 30 seconds by accurately extracting data from your source documents and placing it in the correct fields.
-This technology helps reduce manual entry errors and ensures your forms are completed quickly and efficiently.
+Yes, AI tools like Instafill.ai can fill these individual tax forms in under 30 seconds by accurately extracting and placing data from your source documents.
+This technology helps reduce manual entry errors and ensures that all information is positioned correctly on the official PDF forms.

 Glossary